kubedb/docs/docs/guides/mariadb/backup/kubestash/application-level/index.md

 ## Backup MariaDB

-KubeStash supports backups for `MariaDB` instances across different configurations, including Standalone and HA Cluster setups.
-In this demonstration, we'll focus on a `MariaDB` database using HA cluster configuration.
+KubeStash supports backups for `MariaDB` instances across different configurations, including Standalone and Galera Cluster setups.
+In this demonstration, we'll focus on a `MariaDB` database using Galera cluster configuration.
 The backup and restore process is similar for Standalone configuration.

 This section will demonstrate how to take application-level backup of a `MariaDB` database.
 Here, we are going to deploy a `MariaDB` database using KubeDB.
 Then, we are going to back up the database at the application level to a `GCS` bucket.
 Finally, we will restore the entire `MariaDB` database.